markoAntonio1692/TTGO-SIM7000G-TRACCAR/README.md

 The platform in charge of reception is TRACCAR, an open source platform for vehicle tracking and tracking.
 This platform is very well known and there is much more information on its official website https://www.traccar.org/.
 To link the SIM7000G to Traccar I use the OSMAND protocol, which is basically using an HTTP GET REQUEST with parameters as described by the osmand protocol, more information here: https://www.traccar.org/osmand/

+## 2. Programing
+- Inserts a SIMCARD with credit, verify that there is coverage from your operator.
+In my case I use this IoT M2M SIMCARD in Peru https://teca.pe/shop/plan-simcard-iot-m2m-20mb-mes-x-1ano-27#attr=
+- Enter the correct traccar server data, in my case I use one of the free traccar test servers.
+- At the beginning of the code it is advisable to enter the correct data of the SIMcard APN, username and password if applicable.
+- Load the source code, it is an Arduino sketch called "SIM7000G_NTWRK_GPS_HTTP" to the devkit.
+- Open the Arduino serial terminal to observe how it works.